 Enjoying the beach is also a must when in Menton.
 Additionally, the town is full of pretty gardens with many interesting plants, such as Villa Maria Serena or Fontana Rosa garden.
 Lastly you can have a look at the Bastion, a fortress built in the 17th century which is now a museum.
 It has been decorated by Jean Cocteau, a famous French artist.

 Menton can easily be visited as a day trip from Nice but if you want to properly discover the town, it’s best to spend at least 2 days there.
-If you want to enjoy the exceptional climate and the beach you can stay even longer and you can also make Menton your base for discovering some of the most beautiful cities in France along the French Riviera like Marseille, Cannes or Nice.
+If you want to enjoy the exceptional climate and the beach you can stay even longer and you can also make Menton your base for discovering some of the most beautiful cities in France on a French Riviera road trip like Marseille, Cannes or Nice.

 Recommended by Samantha from A Truthful Traveler